jbrugman/Assistant/README.md

 - Optional response validation using the same or a separate model.
 - Undo, paged web history, portable session import/export, and vision prompts.
 - Manual selection of up to three older exchanges as relevant context for the next web turn.
-- Support for local or hosted OpenAI-compatible endpoints, managed `llama-server`, and managed MLX serving.
+- Support for local or hosted OpenAI-compatible endpoints, Google Gemini Cloud, managed `llama-server`, and managed MLX serving.

 ## History
 Storyteller started as a small assistant app and gradually evolved into a dedicated storytelling tool.